 The Faversham Elizabethans are holding an exhibition in Fleur Gallery, Preston Street from Friday 18 May to Monday 28th May to commemorate the official opening of the school in May 1968.

-The gallery is open from 10am - 4pm Monday to Saturday and 10am - 1pm on Sunday.
+The gallery is open from 10am - 4pm Monday, Wednesday, Friday and Saturday; 1pm - 4pm on Tuesday and Thursday; 10am - 1pm on Sunday.
 Entry is free.
 They welcome any momentoes and ideas for inclusion in this exhibition.